-I do enjoy an occasional outing to run errands, attend special events, go to Church or have fun with the girls.
+I enjoy an occasional outing to run errands, attend special events, go to Church or have fun with the girls.
 But at the end of the day, I want to go straight to the cozy comfort of my home.

 Years ago I heard a speaker say that the home is the woman's domain.
 I liked that ...
 I mean I really liked that!
 I have always felt that my home should be a reflection of me.
 What I value will be seen throughout the rooms of my home.
 I have many treasured gifts displayed from friends and family; these gifts fill my heart with joy and represent love and many memories.

 My bedroom reflects a place of comfort and rest, it is a reflection of my heart.
-From the beautifully arranged silk flower arrangements sitting on the credenza to the king sized bed complete with an electric blanket to warm the bed before we crawl in at night.
+From the beautifully arranged silk flowers sitting on the credenza to the king sized bed complete with an electric blanket to warm the bed before we crawl in at night.
 The bed is covered in a fluffy, off-white, cozy comforter with a floral quilt nostalgically gracing the foot.
-The colors in the room are comprised in warm hues of browns, rust and soft beige which, for me, creates a warm and welcoming place to rest .
+The colors in the room are comprised in warm hues of soft blues, browns, rust and soft beige which, for me, creates a warm and welcoming place to rest .
 Accent colors of soft greens and pinks are found as accents in floral pictures, candles and delicate floral sheers.
 Antique white lace throw pillows adorn the head of the bed.